 What is Centrifugal Casting?

-Centrifugal casting is a metal casting process in which molten metal is poured into a continuous rotating mold, thrown outward from the center with a centrifugal force.
+Centrifugal casting is a metal casting process in which molten metal is poured into a continuously rotating mold and thrown outward from the center with a centrifugal force.
 It is designed to vertically or horizontally rotate, depending on the type of casting.
-The horizontal type of centrifugal casting is implied when producing thin cylinder parts.
-While the vertically mounted machine is used in producing automotive smaller parts.

-In the process, molten metal is poured into a preheated, spining die, oriented either on a horizontal or vertical axis.
+In the process, molten metal is poured into a preheated, spinning die, oriented either on a horizontal or vertical axis.
 The layout is determined by the configuration of the desired part.
-Centrifugal casting, also known as rotocasting is used to cast thin-walled cylinders, often used to cast material like metals, glass, and concrete.
-This kind of casting assures high-quality casting due to controlled metallurgy and crystal structure.

 Applications

 Centrifugal casting is a process that delivers components of high material soundness.
 As a result, it is the technology of choice for applications like jet engine compressor cases, hydro wear rings, many military products, and other high-reliability applications.
-It has also proven to be a cost-effective means of providing complex shapes with reduced machining requirements and lower manufacturing costs as compared to forgings and fabrications.

 - Symmetrical shapes